catalystneuro/ODIN-23-summary-paper/paper.md

 # Looking forward

+The organizers of ODIN would like to thank all the speakers for being so concise in their presentations.
+They would also like participants for being so active in the conference and ensuing discussions.
+There is a strong interest in ODIN have indicated a strong interest in this gathering continuing as a yearly event to be used to facilitate open channels of communication across the diverse areas of neurophysiology and systems neuroscience.

 ## Harnessing large language models (LLMs) to improve the user experience

 - current advances across the field (OntoGPT, CN onto recommender service)